Malta Visa and Passport Requirements

 Schengen visa holders can only extend their stay in exceptional circumstances such as force majeure or for humanitarian reasons.

 All nationals planning to stay for longer than 90 days must apply for residence.
-Different rules apply to EU and non-EU nationals; visit the Ministry of Foreign Affairs website for details (www.foreign.gov.mt).
+Different rules apply to EU and non-EU nationals; visit the Ministry for Home Affairs website for details (http://mhas.gov.mt).

-Dogs travelling to Malta must first undergo tapeworm treatment.
+Dogs travelling to Malta from most countries must first undergo tapeworm treatment.